Dodo bird verdict: Support

 Researchers have studied common factors in detail.
-Grencavage and Norcross (1990) identified 35 common factors in published sources.
+Lisa Grencavage and John C. Norcross (1990) identified 35 common factors in published sources.
 The identified common factors were categorized into five main groups: client characteristics, therapist qualities, change processes, treatment structures and relationship elements.
 Examples of some of the common factors included within these broad categories are persuasion, a healing setting, engagement, the use of rituals and techniques, suggestion, and emotional learning.
 Tracey et al. 2003, examined deeper relationships among the categories and common factors.
 They concluded that there are two dimensions of therapy: feeling and thinking.
 Within each of the two dimensions are three clusters: bond, information, and role.

 Data provide evidence for the Dodo bird verdict.
 Generally speaking, common factors are responsible for patient improvement instead of any component of a specific treatment.
-Researchers such as Wampold and Luborsky continue to support this claim in recent articles published in the Behavioral Therapist.
+Researchers such as Wampold and Luborsky continue to support this claim in recent articles published in Behavioral Therapy.
 Wampold et al. 2010 refutes claims made by Siev et al. 2009 that Wampold 2009 made errors in research.
 Wampold et al. 2009, suggests that people need to "accept the importance of the alliance and therapists and remain committed to developing and improving treatments."
 Wampold continues by saying that techniques could be beneficial in psychotherapy because they are the easiest variables to manipulate.
 These variables can act to change alliance and other common factors.
 Common factors can then be closely monitored and carefully distributed to patients via the therapist.

 Some researchers have pointed out that there are many reasons to study common factors among different psychotherapies, and some of those reasons may have nothing to do with the Dodo bird verdict.
 Regardless of whether or not certain psychotherapies are roughly equally effective, studying the commonalities among treatments can lead to a better understanding of why the treatments are effective.